Robert Danneberg: Life

-Danneburg was born in Vienna on 23 July 1882 in to an intellectual Jewish family.
+Danneburg was born in Vienna on 23 July 1885 into an intellectual Jewish family.
 He joined SDAPÖ and the Workers Youth Association in 1903.
-Danneberg was active in the international youth movement, and became the Secretary of the International Union of Socialist Youth Organisations in 1908, however when the war broke out he withdrew from his position because he thought working for the Youth International was pointless during war time so the chairmanship was given to Willi Münzenberg.
+Danneberg was active in the international youth movement, and became the Secretary of the International Federation of Socialist Young People's Organizations in 1908, however when the war broke out he withdrew from his position because he thought working for the Youth International was pointless during war time so the chairmanship was given to Willi Münzenberg.
 In the same year, he became responsible for the educational and cultural programmes of the party and took on the editorship of the SDAPÖ educational journal Die Bildungsarbeit.
-In 1909 Danneberg obtained a doctorate in Law.
+In 1909, Danneberg obtained a doctorate in Law.

 During the First World War, Danneberg belonged to the 'Anti-War left' inside SDAPÖ.
 Nevertheless, he opposed division of the party and the launching of the Communist Party of Austria.
 Danneberg married Gertrud Schröbler in 1918.
 They had two children together.

 Danneberg was a parliamentarian between 1919 and 1934.
 Moreover, he became the president of the Vienna Provincial Assembly.
 Danneberg was also influential in the municipal government of Vienna.
 As the author of the housing policy of the Vienna SDAPÖ and a co-author of its municipal and taxation policies, he played a pivotal role in shaping 'Red Vienna'.
 He represented the SDAPÖ in the Executive of the Labour and Socialist International between October 1931 and December 1935.